 Medigap pricing methods are important because they dictate how your premiums may increase in future years.
 There are 3 different pricing methods:

-- Attained-age rated: The premium increases as you age
+- Attained-age rated: The premium increases as you age.

-- Issue-age rated: The premium is based on your age when you buy and it may increase due to inflation and other factors, but not due to your age
+- Issue-age rated: The premium is based on your age when you buy and it may increase due to inflation and other factors, but not due to your age.

-- Community rated: The same premium is charged to all Medigap policyholders
+- Community rated: The same premium is charged to all Medigap policyholders.

-Compare Medigap plans in Utah.
+Compare Medigap plans in your area.

 Find a planOr call now to speak with a licensed insurance agent: